ZamaniK/ZamaniK/README.md

 ## About Me
 I'm a passionate software developer with a focus on creating innovative and user-friendly applications.
-I have experience in various programming languages and technologies, including but not limited to, C# Java, Python, JavaScript, and HTML/CSS.
+I have experience in various programming languages and technologies, including but not limited to C#, Java, Python, JavaScript, and HTML/CSS.

 In my journey as a developer, I have worked on projects ranging from web development to mobile applications.
 I enjoy tackling complex problems and finding efficient solutions through logical thinking and continuous learning.